FevetS/CMS2LidarProcessing/README.md

 This script calls LASTools and FUSION.
 User needs to edit the following:
 - `project` - the name of the lidar project
-- `dirData` - file path to the lidar data
+- `dirData` - file path to the input lidar data
 - `dirLASTools` - file path to LASTools executables
 - `dirFUSION` - file path to FUSION executables
 - `nCoresMax` - maximum number of processing cores available
-- `dirWD` - main output directory
+- `dirBase` - main output directory

 ### `scripts/02_CreateAPSettingsPRP.R`
 This script calls FUSION.
 User needs to edit the following:
-- `Coord.LandTrendr` - Spatial refernce system of the lidar files
+- `SRS.Lidar` - Spatial refernce system of the lidar files
-- `fpFUSION` - file path to FUSION executables
+- `dirFUSION` - file path to FUSION executables
-- `studyArea` - the name of the lidar project
+- `project` - the name of the lidar project
 - `CELLSIZE` - Spatial resolution of the FUSION products
-- `NCORES` - maximum number of processing cores available
+- `NCORESMAX` - maximum number of processing cores available
-- `DIR_BASE` - main output directory (same as `dirWD` in `01_PrepareDataForFusion.py`)
+- `DIR_BASE` - main output directory
 - `DIR_LIDAR` - directory of the lidar files projected in `01_PrepareDataForFusion.py`
 - `DIRSCRIPTS` - directory of the FUSION AreaProcessor scripts (these scripts are found in `scripts/AP`)